NighterDevelopment/smartspawner-docs/src/content/docs/commands.md

 Give smart spawners to a player.

 **About SmartSpawners:**
-- **GUI Interface**: Right-click to open an intuitive graphical interface
+- **GUI Interface**: Right-click to access spawner GUI
-- **No Mob Spawning**: Generates drops and experience without spawning actual entities
+- **No Mob Spawning**: Generates drops and experience without spawning actual mobs
 - **Stackable**: Multiple spawners can be stacked in a single block for increased efficiency
 - **Performance Optimized**: Reduces server lag by eliminating entity spawning